karanupadhyaya03/clear-connect/README.md

 # Clear Connect - a video conferencing app

-**Gmeet Clone** is a multi-user video conferencing web app developed as a group project under Coding Club, IITG.
+**Clear Connect** is a multi-user video conferencing web app developed as a group project under Coding Club, IITG (Named as **Gmeet Clone**).
 The project was active from June 2022 to July 2022.
 The app allows users to seamlessly connect and communicate via video and audio, while also providing collaborative features such as a whiteboard and chat functionality.

 ## Features